Providers Should Take A Second Look At Healthcare Consumer Insights

 Virtual receptionists provide convenient, consistent and compassionate coverage

-Our virtual receptions are available 24 hours a day, seven days a week, for medical answering and appointment scheduling via call, live chat and text.
+Our virtual receptions are available 24 hours a day, seven days a week, for medical answering and appointment scheduling.
 Our medical receptionists receive over 85 healthcare answering service training hours to provide top-tier assistance.
 We service over 650 medical offices, including specialty groups, hospitals and family practitioners.
 We can directly input client data in real time with direct EHR software integration.

 Contact Nexa Healthcare, a leading medical answering service